 In addition, our reliance on third-party manufacturers and foundries limits our control over environmental regulatory requirements such as the hazardous substance content of our products and therefore our ability to ensure compliance with the Restriction of Hazardous Substances Directive (the "EU RoHS") adopted in the European Union (the "EU") and other similar laws.
 It also exposes us to the risk that certain minerals and metals, known as "conflict minerals," that are contained in our products have originated in the Democratic Republic of the Congo or an adjoining country.
 As a result of the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank"), the Securities and Exchange Commission (the "SEC") adopted disclosure requirements for public companies whose products contain conflict minerals that are necessary to the functionality or production of such products.
 Under these rules, we are required to obtain sourcing data from suppliers, perform supply chain due diligence, and file annually with the SEC a specialized disclosure report on Form SD covering the prior calendar year.
 We have incurred and expect to incur additional costs to comply with the rules, including costs related to efforts to determine the origin, source and chain of custody of the conflict minerals used in our products and the adoption of conflict minerals-related governance policies, processes and controls.
 Moreover, the implementation of these compliance measures could adversely affect the sourcing, availability and pricing of materials used in the manufacture of our products to the extent that there may be only a limited number of suppliers that are able to meet our sourcing requirements, which would make it more difficult to obtain such materials in sufficient quantities or at competitive prices.
 We may also encounter customers who require that all of the components of our products be certified as conflict-free.
-If we are not able to meet customer requirements, such customers may choose to not purchase our products, which could impact our sales and the value of portions of our inventory.
+If we are not able to meet customer requirements, such customers may choose to not purchas downward pressure on growth or if we are unable to achieve the increases in product prices necessary to appropriately offset the additional costs sufficient to maintain margins.
+The existence of inflation in certain economies has resulted in, and may continue to result in, rising interest rates and capital costs, shipping costs, increased costs of labor, weakening exchange rates and other similar effects.
+As a result of inflation, we have experienced and may continue to experience component, product and shipping cost increases.
+Inflation, stagflation and any economic downturn or a recession may materially adversely affect our business, financial condition, results of operations and liquidity.
+And, although we take measures to mitigate risks such as those associated with inflation, there could be a difference between the timing of when these mitigating actions impact our results of operations and when the cost of inflation is incurred.
+Inflation, an economic downturn, a recession, and any other economic challenges may also adversely impact spending patterns by our distributors, resellers and end-customers.

-We may be adversely affected by the effects of inflation or stagflation or any economic recession
+We may be adversely affected by the effects of inflation or stagflation, rising interest rates or any economic recession.